 The AC will meet with the external auditors and internal auditors without the presence of the Management, as and when necessary, to review the adequacy of audit arrangement, with emphasis on the scope and quality of their audit, the independence, objectivity and observations of the external auditors and internal auditors.
-For FY2017, the AC met once with the external auditors, and once with the internal auditors, without the presence of Management.
+For FY2018, the AC met once with the external auditors, and once with the internal auditors, without the presence of Management.

 Annually, the AC also conducts a review of the independence and objectivity of the external auditors through discussions with the external auditors as well as reviewing the non-audit fees paid to them.
-The AC received an audit report from the external auditors setting out the non-audit services provided and the fees charged for FY2017.
-A breakdown of the audit and non-audit fees paid to the Company's auditors is disclosed on page 80 of this Annual Report.
+The AC received an audit report from the external auditors setting out the non-audit services provided and the fees charged for FY2018.
+A breakdown of the audit and non-audit fees paid to the Company's auditors is disclosed on page 78 of this Annual Report.
 The AC remains satisfied that the nature and extent of such non-audit services would not prejudice the independence and objectivity of the external auditors.
-The aggregate amount of fees paid or payable by the Group to the external auditors for FY2017 amounted to \$\$197,000 for audit services and nil for non-audit services respectively.
+The aggregate amount of fees paid or payable by the Group to the external auditors for FY2018 amounted to \$\$220,000 for audit services and \$\$5,000 for non-audit services respectively.
 The Company has complied with Rules 712 and 715 of the SGX-ST Listing Rules in relation to the engagement of its auditor.

-The AC is kept updated annually or from time to time on any changes to the accounting and financial reporting standards by the external auditors so that the AC can keep abreast of such changes and its corresponding impact on the financial statements.
+To keep abreast of the changes in accounting standards and issues which have a direct impact on the financial statements of the group, the AC members are encouraged to participate in relevant training courses, seminars and workshops from time to time.
+The AC is also kept updated annually or from time to time on any changes to the accounting and financial reporting standards by the external auditors.
 No former partner or director of the Company's existing auditing firm has acted as a member of the AC.